-The trailer is a little bit trickier (for our little one), but still doable with proper planning.
-We make sure he has a few toys, paper and crayons, a sippy cup, and a snack.
-If we are riding as a family, the parent that’s not pulling the trailer hangs back to chat with him.
-A blanket lets him take a nap if he feels like it.
+The trailer is a little bit trickier (in our experience), but still doable with proper planning.
+We also make sure to bring a few toys, paper and crayons, a sippy cup, and a snack.
+If we are riding as a family, the parent that’s not pulling the trailer hangs back to chat with the little one.
+A blanket lets them take a nap if they feel like it.

 Perhaps even more important than the journey is the destination.
 We usually pick a fun place to ride to—the playground, dinner, a hiking trail.
-We talk to our son ahead of time about where we are going so he’s more likely to be willing and excited to go along.
+We talk to the kids ahead of time about where we are going so they are more likely to be willing and excited to go along.

-Now that he’s getting older, he often asks to ride on his own.
-If we’re not in a big hurry, we often let him start out on his bike.
-This is when I really love the trailer.
-He can ride a few miles until he’s tired, and then we strap his bike to the trailer, and he climbs in for a rest.
+Little ones can ride a few miles until they are tired, and then we will stop and strap their bike to the trailer, and they will climb in for a rest.
 Win-win.
-We even do this mountain biking, and I’ll strap his balance bike to my back when he’s done riding.
+We even do this mountain biking, and I’ll strap the balance bike to my back when the kiddo is done riding.

 Helmets and Gear